config-syncer/config-syncer/docs/concepts/README.md

 # Concepts

-Concepts help you learn about the different parts of the Kubed and the abstractions it uses.
+Concepts help you learn about the different parts of the Config Syncer and the abstractions it uses.

-- What is Kubed?
+- What is Config Syncer?
   - [Overview](/docs/concepts/what-is-kubed/overview.md).
-Provides a conceptual introduction to Kubed, including the problems it solves and its high-level architecture.
+Provides a conceptual introduction to Config Syncer, including the problems it solves and its high-level architecture.